cryptomountain/javatron/README.md

 ### Building

 Javatron is a Netbeans project.
-It uses the incredibly simple and robust org.desktop framework for dialog building etc. Because of this you need to use a version of Netbeans 7.12 or less.
+It uses the incredibly simple and robust Swing framework for dialog building etc. Because of this you need to use a version of Netbeans 7.12 or less to get dialog builders.
 You may need to set some pathing to get it to build and debug in the Netbeans framework.
 If anyone feels like moving it to an eclipse project, have at it.